Widening participation

 What is Impetus doing to widen participation?

-We have worked with widening participation charities The Access Project and IntoUniversity to improve university access for young people from disadvantaged backgrounds, supporting them to increase their impact and scale their programmes.
-We also provide the Secretariat for the Fair Access Coalition, a group of nine widening participation charities who come together to advocate on issues that affect fair access.
+We have worked with widening participation organisations The Access Project and IntoUniversity to improve university access for young people from disadvantaged backgrounds, supporting them to increase their impact and scale their programmes.
+We also provide the Secretariat for the Fair Access Coalition, a group of nine widening participation organisations who come together to advocate on issues that affect fair access.

 We hosted the new Director for Fair Access and Participation at the Office for Students, John Blake, in his first external speaking event, to discuss how we can enhance collaboration between schools, universities and the third sector to support more young people from disadvantaged backgrounds to progress to higher education.